 The list is not exhaustive as there are many criteria.

 When selecting a service provider, a qualification file of the provider must be produced on the basis of defined criteria.
 When the complete and comprehensive qualification file provides evidence that HeX meets your needs it becomes an approved provider.
 No additional elements may be requested by the auditor.

 In addition, HeX offers to draw up a Quality & Technical Agreement to define and structure the various commitments, responsibilities and guarantees provided by HeX

 Following regular audits by the independent third party, an attestation document is issued.
 Like an accreditation certificate, it will show the date of application of the certificate and its validity.

 The technical appendices will also be present to specify the scope of application of this certificate and it will be signed by the independent manager of this audit team.
 CVs to attest to the competence of the auditors can be provided on request to easily demonstrate the competence and relevance of this audit to your auditor.

-Absolutely nothing changes in terms of the quality of our services, which will always be carried out with the same thoroughness and professionalism that characterise HeX today.
+Nevertheless, nothing changes in terms of the quality of our services, which will always be carried out with the same thoroughness and professionalism that characterises HeX today.